Complete Guide to Homemade Cleaning Solutions

 Health Benefits of Non-Toxic Cleaners

 Store-bought cleaners often pack chemicals like ammonia or bleach that can spark allergies or breathing issues.
-For instance, volatile organic compounds (VOCs) in many products make indoor air pollution up to 10 times worse than outdoor air.
-With natural cleaning recipes, I control what goes in, keeping my home safe and fresh.
+Studies show indoor levels of many VOCs are often 2–5× higher than outdoors (EPA), and they can spike much higher during and right after certain activities.
+With natural cleaning recipes, I control what goes in, keeping my home feeling fresh.
 If you or your loved ones have asthma, check out these five non-toxic cleaning solutions for asthmatics to breathe easier while cleaning.

-• Fewer Toxins: Skip irritants like phthalates to dodge allergies or skin rashes.
+• Fewer Toxins: Skip common irritants to help reduce allergy flare-ups or skin rashes.

-• Better Air: Natural cleaners cut down on airborne chemicals, perfect for kids and pets.
+• Better Air: Natural cleaners can cut down on airborne chemicals—great for kids and pets.

 • Kind to Skin: No more itchy hands from harsh detergents!